graven/akka/akka-docs/rst/scala/routing.rst

 Routing (Scala)
 ===============

-A Router is an actor that routes incoming messages to outbound actors.
+A Router is an actor that receives messages and efficiently routes them to other actors, known as its *routees*.
-The router routes the messages sent to it to its underlying actors called 'routees'.

 Akka comes with some defined routers out of the box, but as you will see in this chapter it is really easy to create your own.
 The routers shipped with Akka are: